 The plan is considered a temporary solution as auditors have yet to finalize their report on school spending for the year that ended last June.
 The city hired the auditing firm last year to examine WED's books after the department submitted a budget which included deficit spending.

-The department implemented many of the cuts recommended by the auditors from Braver PC and until last week, Business Manager Stacy Busby was reporting a surplus for the year.
-In a meeting with city officials last Thursday, however, Busby explained that the 'surprise' deficit, identified just weeks before the department's final deadline, was the result of out-of-budget salaries for positions recommended by the former superintendent, Dr. Robert Gerardi.
+The department implemented many of the cuts recommended by the auditors from Braver PC and until last week, Business Manager Stacy Busby was for the year.
+In a meeting with city officials last Thursday, however, Busby explained that the 'surprise' deficit, identified just weeks before the department's final deadline, was s for positions recommended by the former superintendent, Dr. Robert Gerardi.

 Donoyan was required by law to submit her plan to address the issue after a meeting on Monday with State Revenue Director Rosemary Booth Gallogly.